Baboonebyu/startup/README.md

 ### Key features

--Match temples quickly to get the best time\
+* Match random temples quickly to get the best time
--Login and save your scores\
+* Login and save your scores
--Get on the global leaderboard\
+* Get on the global leaderboard
--Replayabilty with just a click
+* Replayabilty with just one click
+* Display random insprational Bible Verse

 ### Technologies